-Study Design
+2.1 Study Design

-This work was performed to develop, optimize and evaluation of aceclofenac solid-lipid nano-particles for Anti-RA potential.
+This work was performed to develop, optimize and evaluation of aceclofenac SLN for Anti-RA potential.
 Before beginning any treatments, a thorough review of the literature on drugs and innovative drug delivery systems for RA was conducted.
 Additionally, several papers from reputable journals were searched for information on all aspects of current research.

-2.1 Materials
+2.2 Materials

 Aceclofenac was purchased from Healthy Life Pharma Pvt.
-Ltd. Mumbai, Stearic acid, Tween 80 was received as gift sample from Molychem, Mumbai, India.
-Dialysis Membrane and Membrane Filter were purchased from Himedia Laboratories Pvt.Ltd, (Mumbai, India).
-Hydrochloric acid, Sodium hydroxide and Methanol were purchased from SD finechem.
-Limited, (Mumbai, India).
+Ltd. Mumbai, India.
+Stearic acid and Tween 80 was received as gift sample from Molychem, Mumbai, India.
+Dialysis Membrane and Membrane Filter were purchased from Himedia Laboratories Pvt.Ltd, Mumbai, India.
+Hydrochloric acid, Sodium hydroxide and Methanol were purchased from SD Finechem Limited, Mumbai, India.

-2.2 Methods
+2.3 Methods

-Selection of suitable lipids and surfactants: Based on drug solubility and compatibility, lipids (stearic acid) were chosen.
-On the basis of literature analysis and their safety profile, surfactants were chosen.
-The surfactants had chosen included sodium taurocholate and Tween 80.
+Selection of suitable lipids and surfactants: Lipids (stearic acid) were chosen based on drug solubility and compatibility.
+Surfactants were selected based on the literature analysis and their safety profile.
+Sodium taurocholate and Tween 80 were selected as the Surfactants.

 2.1 Physiochemical Characterization of Drug Aceclofenac